- 1 Running On a Treadmill

 If still you are confused about, “Do I need to use a treadmill to carry out my running routine?”

-Although we are humans, I can understand that we always have a bucket full of questions in our mind before starting any new thing.
+Although we are humans, I can understand that we always have a bucket full of questions in our minds before starting any new thing.

 But no worries!!